Peter-Thibodeau/salary_survey/salary-survey-intro.md

 | race               | 173    | 49            |

 ## Variable Handling
-- Timestamp: not relevent OMIT
+- timestamp: not relevant OMIT
+- industry:
-- industry: has 1,101 unique values, remove values that are less than ten percent of total, consolidate remaining into 16 values
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1. has 1,101 unique values, remove values that are less than ten percent of all records
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2. consolidate the remaining into 16 values to make plotting manageable
 - job_title: has too many unique values to be useful OMIT
 - job_title_info: has too many null values to be useful OMIT
 - annual_salary: use as is